Skip to main content

 Michael Baca-Atlas, M.D. – Fellowship Class of 2019

 Dr. Baca-Atlas, whose background is in family medicine, is the very first graduate of the UNC Addiction Medicine Fellowship.
-He is Assistant Professor in the UNC Department of Family Medicine and serves as Medical Director of UNC REACH Enhanced Primary Care as well as Associate Medical Director of the UNC Tobacco Treatment Program.
+He is Associate Professor in the UNC Department of Family Medicine and serves as Medical Director of UNC REACH Enhanced Primary Care as well as Associate Medical Director of the UNC Tobacco Treatment Program.
 Dr. Baca-Atlas is currently the President of the North Carolina Society of Addiction Medicine.